praisetompane/mathematics/README.md

 # what is mathematics?
-(WIP)def: a formal language with precise and unambigious definitions for its words(+,-,*, π,e, etc.) and grammar.¹
+(WIP)def: a formal language with precise and unambigious definitions of its words(+,-,*, π,e, etc.) and grammar.¹

-what are mathematical problems?

 # what mathematical questions can you ask object mathematical objects/other objects?
 # "continents" of mathematics²